.

 Step 1: Generate a transcript

-First, you'll need to generate an accurate transcript for your video content.
+First, you must generate an accurate transcript for your video content.
 You can do this by manually transcribing audio information or using automatic captions with a tool like Riverside.
 This can help you obtain a written transcript quickly and easily.

 Step 2: Save an SRT file

 Next, save and export your captions as a TXT or SRT file.
 TXT files are text-only files, while SRT files are specifically for video use.
 Generally, SRT files are the best choice for fluid, reliable captions.
-If needed, you can open your SRT file and make changes, such as correcting errors or adding action and music tags to illustrate sounds.
+You can open your SRT file and make changes, such as correcting errors or adding action and music tags to illustrate sounds.

 Step 3: Combine video and subtitle files

-Finally, it's time to combine your subtitles with your video!
-You can create open captions by burning the captions using an editing tool.
-Alternatively, you can create closed captions by simply uploading the two separate files to your chosen publishing platform.
+Finally, it's time to combine your subtitles with your video.
+You can create closed captions by simply uploading the two files (video and SRT) to your chosen publishing platform.

 How to add closed captions to a video automatically